Cloud-Code-AI/kaizen/README.md

 ### Running API Server for GitHub App

-CloudCode utilizes a GitHub app to perform actions like PR review and description updates.
+Kaizen utilizes a GitHub app to perform actions like PR review and description updates.
 Here is a quick link to set up your own GitHub App: [docs/pages/github_app.md](docs/pages/github_app.md)

 Deploy the API using Docker Compose:
 ```